Preference-grounded Token-level Guidance for Language Model Fine-tuning: Experiments

 \myparagraph{Overview.} In the summarization task, we follow the standard setting \citep[\eg,][]{t52020,nlpo2022}, where a set of supervised samples is available.
 The LM input $x$ is the text to be summarized and the target $y$ is the given summary.
 We simulate the sequence-level preference by the classical Meteor score \citep{meteor2005} and report the standard ROUGE scores \citep{rouge2004}, to avoid overfitting evaluation metrics as in the prompt task.

 \myparagraph{LM Training, Implementation, and Datasets.} Since a supervised dataset $\gD$ is available in this task, the LM $\pi_\theta$ can be trained by the weighted-MLE objective in \Secref{sec:policy_training_with_data}.
 This objective could be more stable and computationally efficient than REINFORCE-style methods in tasks of long-sequence generation.
 Due to limited computing resources, unless explicitly mentioned, we use the standard T5-small model \citep{t52020} for both the LM and reward function.
 The reward training is simply $1$ epoch of training on randomly sampled $10\%$ of the training set and is repeated every $0.5$ epochs during the first $2$ epochs of LM training.
-Reward function is learned with $3$ sampled sequences and again the temperature $\beta=2$ in Eq.~\eqref{eq:max_agg}. \Secref{sec:more_abla} discusses the choices of these hyperparameters.
+Reward function is learned with $3$ sampled sequences and again the temperature $\beta=2$ in Eq.~\eqref{eq:max_agg}.
 Additional experiment details are in Appendix~\ref{sec:suma_details}.
 We test on the standard setting of two news summary datasets: CNN/DailyMail (CNN/DM) \citep{hermann2015teaching} and XSum \citep{narayan2018don}.

 \myparagraph{Results.} We compare four variants in our framework with the standard supervised fine-tuning and RL-based methods PPO and NLPO in RL4LMs \citep{nlpo2022} under the environmental reward Meteor --- both with and without task-specific supervised pre-training.
 For a fair comparison, the baseline results are from our rerunning RL4LMs' codebase with a T5-small model as our method.\footnote{We carefully tuned the RL4LMs' baselines on several hyperparameters, which is detailed in Appendix~\ref{sec:suma_details}.} Table~\ref{table:suma_main} shows the mean and standard deviation of ROUGE-1/2/L score across three random seeds.